PROPAGANDA AND MANIPULATION

 - Company website Reviews.
 Many of the websites have a procedure to write a review.
 These reviews are often informative.

 2. Legal Actions.
-This is the most costly remedy and can be very successful.
+This is the costliest remedy and can be very successful.
 Most states have laws that prohibit misleading advertising.
 A sample of the deceptive trade practice in Nevada is representative.

 If you are over 60 relating to certain situations some States allow punitive damages, and in some instances allow attorney fees to be recovered.
 Whenever attorney fees are recoverable, there are often attorneys that will take the case on a contingency fee basis (no attorney fees unless there is a recovery and then only from the recovery proceeds).